shawnw/useful_sqlite_extensions/tools/README.md

    `--pk`.
 Ignored if importing into an existing table.
 * `--ipk` Takes a single column name and treats it as an `INTEGER PRIMARY KEY` rowid alias.
 Can't be used with `--primary-key`.
+* `--without-rowid` Makes the table a **WITHOUT ROWID** one.
+Requires a primary key.
+Ignored if the table already exists.
 * `--headers` If importing into an existing table, this option assumes the first line is a header with column/field names that should not be inserted.
 Default behavior mimics the sqlite3 shell and tries to